Toenail infections are common. If you have one, your toenail changes colour and it can be uncomfortable, but there are many ways of treating it.

 Toenail infection treatment

 Treatment of a toenail infection depends on the cause.
+It can take more than a year to treat, and toenail infections can often come back.
 Treatments include:

 - taking antibiotics or antifungal medicines